-2018 - Anticipated start of construction in coordination with other major projects in the area
+Summer 2018 - fall 2019: Construction in coordination with other major projects in the area.

-Summer/Fall 2016 - Exploring Options: developing concept plan with stakeholders and the project team.
+Summer - fall 2016: Exploring Options: Developed a draft concept plan with stakeholders and project team.

-City Council supported rehabilitation within three areas to improve the aesthetics of Churchill Square and City Hall Plaza.
+City Council supported a rehabilitation project for 3 areas to improve the aesthetics of Churchill Square and City Hall Plaza.
 The City’s focus is to ensure that it can maintain the physical condition and functionality of the site to support safety and accessibility:

 Replace the tile in the City Hall Plaza with a new surface to decrease the overall site maintenance costs while maintaining the look and feel of the space.